MobilityData/gbfs.org/docs/en/learn/guide.md

 <img src="../../img/data_model.png" width="600px" alt="Data model">

-_A data model generated from the [GBSF JSON schema](https://github.com/MobilityData/gbfs-json-schema) is the safest and most efficient way to transform your data into the GBFS structure._
+_A data model generated from the [GBFS JSON schema](https://github.com/MobilityData/gbfs-json-schema) is the safest and most efficient way to transform your data into the GBFS structure._

 You can use the [Entur](https://developer.entur.org/) open source [GBFS Java model](https://github.com/entur/gbfs-java-model), generated from the official [GBFS JSON schema](https://github.com/MobilityData/gbfs-json-schema).
 Or you can find generator tools for many programming languages at [json-schema.org](https://json-schema.org/implementations.html#generators-from-schemas).